pauloddr/articles/fighting-game-in-javascript.md

 The full base game is a discounted package that includes the following:

-* 12 characters
+* 12 Characters
-* 12 fighting styles
+* 12 Fighting Styles + Free Form
-* 14 stages
+* 14 Stages
 * All model parts from unlocked characters
-* Modes: Arcade, Story, Versus, Training, AI Leagues
+* Modes: Arcade, Story, Versus, Training, Character Creation, AI Leagues
-* 12 Character Creation slots
+* 13 Character Slots (one for each Fighting style + Free Form)
 * 4 Costume Slots for each custom Character
-* Free-form fighting style.

 ### Microtransactions

 If players do not want to purchase the full base game, they can purchase features separately.

 * Registering for an account unlocks for free: Arcade Mode, Versus Mode (vs. Local Player), and Training Mode.
-  * Tera remains a free character after registration.
+* After registration, unlock one of the following characters for free: __Tera__, __Proto__, or __Jet__.
+  * This does not unlock anything else, just the characters.
 * Story Modes are sold separately.
 * Characters, fighting styles, model parts, and stages can all be purchased separately.
 * Free-form fighting style:
-  * It only unlocks the _ability_ of using different skills from different fighting styles.
+  * It basically unlocks the _ability_ of using different skills from different fighting styles.
   * The player still needs to purchase other fighting styles to make them available in Free-form.
   * Free-form will cost the same as a single fighting style.
 * Character Creation is purchasable through Character Slots.